February 4, 2013

 Returning this key carnivore to the wide variety of habitats it once occupied would help restore balance to those ecosystems.
 Numerous scientific studies have confirmed the importance of so-called "apex predators" to ecosystem health, function, and stability.
 The effects of these carnivores is not only observed through the regulation of prey populations but also in the restoration of plant communities and the reestablishment of species that are directly dependent upon the habitat conditions facilitated by the predatory actions of the wolf.

-As wolves are removed from the Endangered Species List, individual states have assumed the management of their wolf populations, independent of federal control.
+As wolves were removed from the Endangered Species List in the Northern Rockies and Great Lakes regions, individual states assumed the management of their wolf populations, independent of federal control.
 Now that management authority has been turned over to the states, wolf populations could face drastic reductions in their numbers.
 Many states with current wolf populations have created wolf management plans that call for increased killing of wolves in response to livestock and public-safety complaints.
 Such state plans also include immediate trophy hunting seasons to reduce current wolf populations to numbers that hover just above the minimum for relisting.

 The population goals in all of the state plans are not based on any historical estimates but have been arbitrarily set at levels that will restrict the expansion of the species.
 Under these state plans, further expansion of current populations would be inhibited, effectively stopping wolf recovery in its tracks.

-Since the delisting, Montana, Idaho, Wyoming, Wisconsin and Minnesota have opened wolf hunting seasons.
-These states have authorized some of the most inhumane and unsporting methods of killing wolves, including painful steel-jawed leghold traps, hunting over bait, aerial gunning from helicopters, and even using packs of dogs to chase down and kill wolves.
+Since the delisting, Idaho, Minnesota, Michigan, Montana, Wisconsin, and Wyoming have opened wolf hunting seasons.
+These states have authorized some of the most inhumane and unsporting methods of killing wolves, including painful steel-jawed leghold traps, hunting over bait, and even using packs of dogs to chase down and kill wolves.

 Generally, wolves avoid humans.
 There have only been a handful of recorded wild wolf attacks on humans in North America, and no lethal attacks have ever been confirmed.
 (In the rare instance that a wolf approaches in a threatening manner, stand your ground.
 Never run or turn your back, as such behavior is typical of prey.
 Make noise and throw objects at the wolf.)
 The most important thing to remember about wolves—and other wild animals—is that they should NEVER be fed.
 If wild animals associate humans with food, they will lose their natural fear and become much more likely to act aggressively towards humans.